 REGULATORY REQUIRMENTS AND GOVERNING LAW

-Regulatory Requirements
+Regulatory Requirements.

 Each Party’s obligations under this Agreement shall be subject to its receipt of any required approval or certificate from one or more Governmental Authorities in the form and substance satisfactory to the applying Party, or the Party making any required filings with, or providing notice to, such Governmental Authorities, and the expiration of any time period associated therewith.
 Each Party shall in good faith seek and use its Reasonable Efforts to obtain such other approvals.
 Nothing in this Agreement shall require a Party to take any action that could result in its inability to obtain, or its loss of, status or exemption under the Federal Power Act or the Public Utility Holding Company Act of 2005 or the Public Utility Regulatory Policies Act of 1978, as amended.